mrEckendonk/portfolio/README.md

 ### Prerequisites

-have a working git on your localmachine.
+have a working git on your local-machine.

 ## Install